Live Insight

 Meetings Are Probably Your Biggest Unmeasured Cost

 Most finance teams track software, hardware, and office expenses carefully.
 Almost nobody tracks meetings.
-Yet meetings routinely cost more than any of those line items when you measure them honestly.
+Yet they routinely cost more than any of those line items when you measure them honestly.

 💡

-A single weekly meeting can cost $45,000 per year
+A single weekly meeting can cost $45,000 a year

 12 attendees at $90,000 average salary in a 60 minute weekly session.
-That is more than most SaaS tool subscriptions, and it happens invisibly because nobody itemizes it.
+That's more than most software subscriptions, and it happens invisibly because nobody itemizes it.

 $375B